 3. Claudia Strauss (Pitzer College)

-Topic: Methods of Discourse Analysis
+Topic: Narrative Analysis

 4. Ted Lowe (Soka University of America)

-To apply to a workshop, email a brief description (250-300 words) of your research and the general aims of your participation in one of the workshops to Kristi Ninnemann (firstname.lastname@example.org).
 You do not have to be a member of the SPA at the time of application, but we request you join the Society for Psychological Anthropology should you be selected to participate.